Here are some tips for you as a new Neighborhood Block Leader.

 3. Collect neighbors’ contact information for emergencies and activity planning

-Residents may organize neighborhood email groups, or use Nextdoor, or other social network to communicate with neighbors.
-FYI-- with Nextdoor, members must verify that they live within the neighborhood to participate.
+Residents may organize neighborhood email groups, or social media to communicate with neighbors.